lukecanvin/yc_directory/README.md

 # YC Directory

+**This is a tutorial application based on [FreeCodeCamp's Next.js 15 Course](https://www.youtube.com/watch?v=Zq5fmkH0T78).
+The majority of the code comes from that tutorial.**

 A Next.js application for browsing and managing a directory of startups, inspired by Y Combinator's directory.

 ## Features